NanukaTsertsvadze/SwagLabs-Automated-Testing/README.md

      }
    }

-To run the tests, use the following command:
+To run the tests on Chrome and Microsoft Edge together, use the following command:
-      ```

         npm run wdio:test
+To run the tests on Microsoft Edge:

+        npm run test:edge

+To run the tests on Google Chrome:

+        npm run test:chrome

 ## Test Scenarios